benxgh1996/Goofy-Grandad/README.md

 ### INSTALL
 If you are not familiar with installing a local web server, here are some recommended approaches to doing so.
 You do not need to install PHP separately if you follow any of these approaches.
+There is no installation needed for the Goofy Grandad website itself.

 #### For macOS only
 Your operating system should already have an Apache web server and PHP pre-installed.